snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

 "[chifforobes](https://en.wiktionary.org/wiki/chifforobe)" or
 "[gentlemen's chests](https://www.dutchcrafters.com/blog/things-to-know-about-a-gentlemans-chest/#:~:text=A%20gentleman's%20chest%20is%20so,hanging%20clothes%20beside%20the%20drawers.)" if you were wondering.

-**Step 3: Now find it within budget.** I finally found exactly what I needed on FB Marketplace from a wonderful woman living one T stop over!
+**Step 3: Now find it within budget.** I finally found exactly what I needed on FB Marketplace!
 The original furniture was from the 80s, so I thoroughly cleaned it :soap:, used [Paraffin wax](https://www.starmarket.com/shop/product-details.960315684.html) to smooth the drawer slides, and modernized the look by adding [black handles](https://www.amazon.com/dp/B09K3PW3N8) to match the [nightstand](https://havenly.com/products/details/Gabrietta-2-Drawer-Nightstand-Medium-Oak-Black-Safavieh-Couture-151813266) I bought.